MilkSilk/ML_finance/README.md

 The first date in each subsection is out internal deadline for a given part

 ### 9.04 Functional and non-functional requirements document by 14/03/2022 (changed to 11/04/2022)
-Person responsible: TBD
+Person responsible: Kasia Górczyńska

 • Gathered and summarised

 ### 7.04 Data preparation (by 11/04/2022)
-Person responsible: TBD
+Person responsible: Jacek Jankowiak

 • Gather general statistics about the provided convictions time-series